oliverLo78/orm-e-commerce-back-end/README.md

 - To use back end Express.js framework for Node.js to write APIs handle HTTP requests
 - Implement middleware in the server-side application, route and HTTP method
 - GET retrieve a resource POST submit data DELETE a specified resource PUT update a resource with payload
+- Filled Out the API Routes to perform RESTful CRUD Operations
+- filled out the unfinished routes in ``product-routes.js``, ``tag-routes.js``, and ``category-routes.js`` to perform
+  create, read, update, and delete operations using Sequelize models.

 <!-- This section is optional, checkout out Shields_Library.md for pregenerated shields -->
 ### Built With